DanielJones02/Discord-Bot/README.md

-# Deleter-DC-BOT
+# Mr Purge
-Discord bot in python that has the function to purge channels/messages, purge multiple channels, ban/unban all, kick all, mute/unmute all,
+Discord bot in python that purges/nukes single channels or multiple channels and can delete every channel in a guild (WITH THE RIGHT PERMISSIONS)